All Episodes

 Whether it's the grassroots efforts that have built massive social networks or by technological improvements that have allowed us to customize our lives like no other time in history, these sorts of innovations define our generation.

-While one-size-fits-all government has outlived its usefulness for the generation that is as diverse as the playlists on our iPods, true hope and change will come in the form of leaders and policies that embolden individuals to unleash natural growth.
+While one size fits all government has outlived its usefulness for the generation that is as diverse as the playlists on our iPods, true hope and change will come in the form of leaders and policies that embolden individuals to unleash natural growth.

 That's not Democrats, Alex.

-The Democrats are not about unleashing anything individualistic.
+The Democrats are now not about unleashing anything individualistic.

 They're about suppressing that.

-I have to take a brief timeout.
+I have to take a brief time out.

-But I don't stand to gain anything by saying it.
+There is so much to say here, but I don't stand to gain anything by saying it.

 Not a thing.